Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: Conclusions

-This work substantially extends a previous conference paper introducing Transformer Semantic Genetic Programming (TSGP) \citep{anthes2025transformer}, a semantic search method that employs a pre-trained transformer model as a zero-shot variation operator to generate offspring with controlled semantic similarity to a parent program.
+This work substantially extends a previous conference paper introducing Transformer Semantic Genetic Programming \citep{anthes2025transformer}, a semantic search method that employs a pre-trained transformer model as a zero-shot variation operator to generate offspring with adjustable semantic similarity to a parent program.

 We find that a single transformer model can effectively learn and generalize semantic similarity across SR problems of varying input dimensionality.
 In a comprehensive evaluation of 24 real-world and synthetic datasets, TSGP achieves an average rank of 1.58, significantly outperforming all other baseline methods, including standard GP (rank 2.71), SLIM\_GSGP (rank 2.67), Deep Symbolic Regression (rank 3.54), and DAE-GP (rank 4.50).
 Notably, despite its superior performance, TSGP produces solutions of similar compactness to standard GP (average rank 1.58 vs. 1.75) and significantly more compact than those of SLIM\_GSGP (rank 2.67), the bloat-mitigating variant of GSGP.